 12. No More Culling

 This one doesn't add to the actual game play, but it's definitely a must-have if you're a generations-type player, or anyone who plays the game for more than a few days.

 Here's the thing: The Sims 4 has a huge glitch in it, where it culls (deletes) Sims from your neighborhood bin.
 This happens after an in-game week, or when your population reaches over 200.
 The game does this to keep things running smoothly, which seems great in theory, but the problem comes with whom it chooses to cull— anyone your Sims haven't interacted with lately— so that might be old friends, old family, or even ghosts.
 This causes a bunch of problems; relationships already decay quickly in the game, so that best friend you haven't called in a few weeks?
 Well, she's deleted now.
 Oh, and that ghost in your family tree?
 Well, now it's been culled from the game and that spot in your family tree is vacant :(

-The No More Relationship Culling mod does exactly what it says, and it's essential for anyone who wants to keep their family trees intact and play with all the Sims they've created or befriended.
+The No Culling Mod (again, by the talented Neia) does exactly what it says, and it's essential for anyone who wants to keep their family trees intact and play with all the Sims they've created or befriended.
 You can easily do your own culling by periodically going through the neighborhood menu and deleting Sims manually (and you can keep an eye on your population by downloading this small Get Town Population mod).
 This is a must-have for any player, in my opinion!

 As I update this page, I'll be "retiring mods" from the list.
 That doesn't mean that they're not still worth downloading or that they're broken; it simply means that there are newer, cooler mods to download at the moment.
 Here's some of the mods that I once featured here, which are still worth adding to your game: